Swalla

-"Swalla" is a song by American singer Jason Derulo featuring Nicki Minaj and Ty Dolla $ign, released on February 24, 2017, by Warner Bros.
+"Swalla" is a song by the American singer Jason Derulo featuring Trinidadian rapper Nicki Minaj and fellow American singer Ty Dolla Sign, released on February 24, 2017, by Warner Bros.
 Records.
 The song was written by the artists alongside LunchMoney Lewis, Robert Diggs, Jacob Kasher Hindlin, Russell Jones. and producer Ricky Reed.
-The song was originally intended to be the first single from Derulo's fifth studio album, then titled 777.
+The song was originally intended to be the first single from Derulo's album, titled 777, however the album was never released.
+It was later included on his fifth studio album Nu King (2024).

 Background and release

 Derulo previewed "Swalla" in a video posted in August 2016.
 He officially announced it as a single on January 2, 2017.
 "Swalla" premiered on February 23, 2017, and was released for download on iTunes Store the next day.
 While talking about the song on the red carpet of the 59th Grammy Awards, Derulo said:

 "I never believe in forcing a collaboration.
 You know, I’m a fan of both of theirs and I thought that they fit the track perfectly.
 It’s one of those ones that’ll get you up and doing your thing.
 I feel like it’s gonna stick out on the radio.
 There’s nothing that sounds like it."

-Parts of the chorus are created as an interpolation of ODB's song "Shimmy Shimmy Ya".
+Parts of the chorus are created as an interpolation of Ol' Dirty Bastard's song "Shimmy Shimmy Ya".

 On May 12, 2017, the trio released "Swalla (After Dark Remix)", a slow-paced acoustic remix of the original song.
 In an interview with The Fader, Derulo said about the remix: "It was so nice we had to do it twice!
 The original version is the ultimate club track, so the idea was to give people the flip side of the song.
 The subject matter and melody is so sexy, but you might miss the 'sexy' in all the fun of 'Swalla'.
 So, 'After Dark' is on the opposite side of the spectrum and is SURE to set the mood."